 Get creative at a pottery barn

 All of the fun and mess, with none of the tidying up!
 Children will love expressing themselves in a pottery session and getting to take home their creation at the end.
-Here are some options in Berkshire; Hands On Art Adventures Old Windsor, Lili Pottery Hawthorn Hill, HaaHoos Ceramics Twyford, Mad Hatters Pottery Painting Café Sandhurst and Tilehurst, Leapfrog Ceramics Thatcham and Arborfield, Pottery Pals Wokingham.
+Here are some options in Berkshire; The Ugly Duckling Pottery Painting & Coffee House Newbury, Hands On Art Adventures Old Windsor, Lili Pottery Hawthorn Hill, HaaHoos Ceramics Twyford, Mad Hatters Pottery Painting Café Sandhurst and Tilehurst, Leapfrog Ceramics Thatcham and Arborfield, Pottery Pals Wokingham.

 Take to the trampolines